maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 But what is the causal model underlying these correlations?
 Condon's model is that upzoning is the primary driver of land values, which in turn cause higher housing prices.

-Right away we can find a fatal flaw in this view: in First Shaughnessy, a heritage-protected mansion neighborhood in Vancouver, land values have quadrupled over 20 years, while building values have roughly doubled.
+Right away we can find a fatal flaw in this view: in First Shaughnessy, a heritage-protected mansion neighborhood in Vancouver, land values have quadrupled over 20 years, while building values have roughly tripled.
 <!-- tripled? starts around 0.3-0.4? -->

 ![](https://michaelwiebe.com/assets/condon/shaughnessy_land.png){:width="100%"}